meom-group/data-tools-inventory/dynamical-models/model-codes.md

 ## Modelling framework

 <details>
-  <summary><h4><a href="https://www.nemo-ocean.eu/"> NEMO </a> standing for "Nucleus for European Modelling of the Ocean" is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.</h4></summary>
+  <summary><strong><a href="https://www.nemo-ocean.eu/"> NEMO </a> standing for "Nucleus for European Modelling of the Ocean" is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.</strong></summary>

 The NEMO ocean model has 3 major components: NEMO-OCE models the ocean {thermo}dynamics and solves the primitive equations NEMO-ICE (SI3: Sea-Ice Integrated Initiative) models sea-ice {thermo}dynamics, brine inclusions and subgrid-scale thickness variations and NEMO-TOP (Tracers in the Ocean Paradigm) models the {on,off}line oceanic tracers transport and biogeochemical processes.